Security Assessment And Testing

 • Bug bounties is a form of this

-Security Audits - External/impartial people who test the security controls #
+External/impartial people who test the security controls

-• Uses similar techniques as security assesments
+• Uses similar techniques as security assessments

 • Results in an attestation (good for certification)